01383 624382

-Each partnership is unique and is agreed on by both the Advocate and their Partner depending on availability, interests, and location.
-Dunfermline Advocacy supports all Advocates and Partners along their advocacy journey and ensures the right matches are made to promote a long-lasting, natural friendship built on trust and respect.
+Each partnership is unique and is agreed upon by both the Advocate and the Advocacy Partner depending on availability, interests and location.

 Ways to Volunteer as an Advocate